zorael/kameloso/README.md

 **kameloso** sits and listens in the channels you specify and reacts to certain events, like bots generally do.
 It is a passive thing and does not (yet) respond to keyboard input, though text can be sent manually by other means.

-It provides a framework that works with all* IRC server networks.
-Featues are added as plugins written as [D](https://www.dlang.org) modules.
+Features are added as plugins written as [D](https://www.dlang.org) modules.

-The IRC protocol is riddled with inconsistencies, so where it doesn't immediately work it's often a case of specialcasing something for that particular IRC network or server daemon.
+It includes a framework that works with "all" server networks.
+The IRC protocol is riddled with [inconsistencies](http://defs.ircdocs.horse/defs/numerics.html), so where it doesn't immediately work it's often a case of specialcasing something for that particular IRC network or server daemon.

 Networks without [*nickname services*](https://en.wikipedia.org/wiki/IRC_services) will face some issues, since the bot identifies people by their `NickServ`/`Q`/`AuthServ` login names.
 As such you will probably want to register and reserve nicknames for both yourself and the bot, where available.